Gavin Tucker: Ultimate Fighting Championship

 Tucker was expected to face Andre Soukhamthath in a bantamweight bout on October 27, 2018 at UFC Fight Night 138.
 However, Tucker pulled out of the fight in early October, citing an undisclosed injury, and he was replaced by promotional newcomer Jonathan Martinez.

 Tucker faced Seung Woo Choi on July 27, 2019 at UFC 240.
 He won the fight via a rear-naked choke in round three.

 Tucker was scheduled to face Billy Quarantillo on April 25, 2020.
 However, on April 9, Dana White, the president of UFC announced that this event was postponed to a future date.

 Tucker faced Justin Jaynes on August 8, 2020 at UFC Fight Night 174.
 Tucker won the fight via a rear-naked choke in round three.
 This win earned him the Performance of the Night award.

 Tucker faced Billy Quarantillo on December 12, 2020 at UFC 256.
 He won the fight via unanimous decision.

 Tucker was briefly linked to a bout against Cub Swanson on May 1, 2021 at UFC on ESPN 23.
 However, Tucker was tabbed as a short notice replacement to face Dan Ige on March 13, 2021 at UFC Fight Night: Edwards vs. Muhammad instead.
 He lost the fight via knockout in the first round.

 Tucker was scheduled to face Pat Sabatini on November 20, 2021 at UFC Fight Night 198.
 However, Tucker had to pull out of the bout in late October, and the pair was rescheduled on April 9, 2022 at UFC 273.
-However, Tucker pulled out due to unknown reasons.
+However, Tucker pulled out for unknown reasons.

+Tucker faced Diego Lopes at UFC on ESPN: Sandhagen vs. Font on August 5, 2023.
+He lost the bout via an armbar submission in the first round.

+Tucker was scheduled to face Jack Jenkins on August 17, 2024 at UFC 305.
+However, Tucker withdrew from the bout due to an injury and was replaced by Herbert Burns.

+Tucker was scheduled to face Lee Jeong-yeong on May 10, 2025, at UFC 315.
+However, Tucker withdrew due to undisclosed reasons and was replaced by Daniel Santos.